Frequently Asked Questions

 Yes.
 The Adams 12 Five Star Schools Board of Education determined that students will have multiple opportunities to demonstrate college and career readiness.

 A capstone is the culminating exhibition of a student’s project or experience that demonstrates academic and intellectual learning.
 Capstone projects are district determined and often include a portfolio of a student’s best work.
-A District Capstone in the content areas of English and mathematics currently being developed.
+A District Capstone in the content areas of English and mathematics is currently being developed.